Johnny Mak

-Johnny Mak Ip-sing (born 1960) is a pro-ROC and pro-democracy politician in Hong Kong.
-He has been a Yuen Long District Councillor since 1991 and is the current Chairman of the Democratic Alliance.
+Johnny Mak Ip-sing (麥業成; born 1960) is a pro-ROC and pro-democracy politician in Hong Kong.
+He was a Yuen Long District Councillor from 1991 to 2021 and was the only Chairman of the now dissolved Democratic Alliance.
+Besides being the Chairman of the Democratic Alliance he was also a former Vice-Chairman of People Power and a executive committee member of the League of Social Democrats.